 Knights always challenge us to balance the element that they are associated with, so in this position, the Knight of Wands wants this person to celebrate a sense of innovation, adventure, and experimentation.
 But at the same time, Knights often get caught up in ego, so pride should still be paired with a desire to learn, a willingness to listen, and a healthy dose of humility.

-How do Fire and passion inspire pride in creations, in new projects?
+How do Fire and passion inspire pride in the creation of new projects?
 How does this kind of energy activate and motivate other people?

 Card Four: A Way to Explore Further